Pedro N. Rivera: Military career

 Rivera was the director of five graduate medical education programs and extensive clinical research program by one of three Air Force clinical research laboratories.
 He led more than 2,000 health care professionals and managed a local budget of $179 million and a regional managed care contract of $3.8 billion.
-Rivera retired from the Air Force on October 1, 1997.
+Rivera retired from the United States Air Force on October 1, 1997.

 Later years

-Rivera is a licensed physician in the states of Louisiana, Mississippi and in the Commonwealth of Puerto Rico.
+Rivera was a licensed physician in the states of Louisiana, Mississippi and in the Commonwealth of Puerto Rico.
 After his retirement from the USAF he became the President for Government Services of PKC Corporation, a medical software corporation in Arlington Virginia.
 His final position prior to retirement was as medical director for Health Net Corporation where he was responsible for healthcare for military personnel and their immediate family members in a 23 states region in the Northeast of the United States.
-He is now retired in Gloucester, Virginia.
+He was retired in Gloucester, Virginia.